 CSIRO is committed to all the National Principles for Child Safe Organisations[Link will open in a new window].
 The key principles for this policy include but are not limited to:

 - Ensuring all children and young people are valued and treated fairly, regardless of ethnicity, culture, sex, gender, social, economic, religion and ability.

 - Ensuring children and young people are listened to and any concerns that they or their families or guardians raise are acted upon.

 - Ensuring that children and young people involved in activities and programs know what they can do if they feel unsafe.

 - Ensuring that children, young persons and their families know their rights and how to access the complaints procedures available to them.

-- Build and maintain a child safe culture and environment.
+- Building and maintaining a child safe culture and environment.

 - Recognising children’s rights and interests.

-- Ensure all our staff are aware of and comply with relevant requirements.
+- Ensuring all our staff are aware of, and comply with, relevant requirements.

-- Provide support and assistance to staff who report incidents under this policy.
+- Providing support and assistance to staff who report incidents under this policy.

-- Provide support and assistance to children/families that may have been impacted.
+- Providing support and assistance to children/families that may have been impacted.

 CSIRO supports this policy by:

 - Requiring all staff and affiliates to treat all children and young people with respect and act in accordance with CSIRO Code of Conduct and CSIRO Values.

-- Ensuring that staff working with children, or who encounter children and young people within the workplace or at work functions adhere to the child safe protection behaviours.
+- Ensuring that staff working with children, or who encounter children and young people, adhere to the child safe protection behaviours.